tilnow/IP-folders/README.md

 I am sorry but i cannot guarantee suitability of this folder set for your needs (in fact quite the opposite - it is a generic 20%/80% solution); the folder set does not replace the need for you to understand IP and how it interacts with you business.
 But feel free to contact me: maier@ipatent.co.il
 website: www.ipatent.co.il/maier

+# use at YOUR risk. you take FULL responsibility